Hiring Manager: Brittany McCullough, Managing Director of Growth & Operations

 - Coordinate site visits and special events, as needed.

-- Build strong relationships across Midwest chapters and national teams to support the execution of portfolio fundraising activities.
+- Build strong relationships across designated chapters and national teams to support the execution of portfolio fundraising activities; work closely with organizer specialists as identified to advance fundraising activities and cross-functional collaboration.

 - Keep abreast of local content, context, and philanthropic trends and contribute to team and portfolio decision-making.